ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/pycharm/docker-configuration.rst

 Running unit tests
 ==================

-The tango-example project illustrates two types of unit test:
+The ska-tango-examples project illustrates two types of unit test:

 #.
 Self-contained unit tests that execute within the confines of a single Docker container.
 These tests use the Tango
    class *DeviceTestContext*, which provides a mock connection to a Tango database.
-In the tango-example project, these tests are found in *tests/test_1_server_in_devicetestcontext.py*.
+In the ska-tango-examples project, these tests are found in *tests/test_1_server_in_devicetestcontext.py*.

 #.
 Unit tests that exercise a device in a real Tango environment, with connections to a Tango database and other
    devices. utilise require a connection.
-In the tango-example project, these tests are found in *tests/test_2_test_server_using_client.py*.
+In the ska-tango-examples project, these tests are found in *tests/test_2_test_server_using_client.py*.

 This tutorial illustrates how to run the self-contained unit tests described in 1.